 The Emergency Plan outlines how City agencies will respond to, recover from, and mitigate the impact of an emergency.
 The Plan contains sections that describe legal authorities, planning assumptions, concept of operations, operational life cycle, organizational responsibilities, and the preparedness cycle.

-Emergency Support Functions are supporting documents to the Emergency Plan that provide structure for City Divisions, Agencies and Corporations and outside stakeholders that work collaboratively to provide co-ordinated support, resources and personnel during an emergency response to an incident.
-The documents describe how the City Divisions, Agencies and Corporations and outside stakeholders co-ordinate to save lives, protect property and the environment, restore essential services and critical infrastructure, and help victims and communities return to normal following an emergency.
+Emergency Support Functions are supporting documents to the Emergency Plan that provide structure for City divisions, agencies and corporations and outside stakeholders that work collaboratively to provide coordinated support, resources and personnel during an emergency response to an incident.
+The documents describe how the City’s divisions, agencies and corporations and outside stakeholders coordinate to save lives, protect property and the environment, restore essential services and critical infrastructure, and help victims and communities return to normal following an emergency.

 The aim of the City of Toronto Emergency Plan is to provide the framework for extraordinary arrangements and measures that can be taken to protect the health, safety, and welfare of the inhabitants of the City of Toronto when faced with an emergency.

-The Plan unifies the efforts of the City Divisions, Agencies and Corporations and outside stakeholders for a comprehensive and effective approach to response and reduction of impact from an emergency.
-It is intended to increase the emergency response capability of the City of Toronto by establishing a plan of action to efficiently and effectively deploy emergency services.
+The Plan unifies the efforts of the City’s divisions, agencies and corporations and outside stakeholders for a comprehensive and effective approach to response and reduction of impact from an emergency.
+It is intended to increase the emergency response capability of the City of Toronto by establishing a plan of action to deploy emergency services efficiently and effectively.

-This Emergency Plan and its supporting documents (Emergency Support Functions and Risk Specific Plans) outline the co-ordinated response that the City of Toronto undertakes in collaboration with its Divisions, Agencies and Corporations and outside stakeholders to ensure an effective response and recovery from an emergency.
+This Emergency Plan and its supporting documents (Emergency Support Functions and Hazard-Specific Plans) outline the coordinated response that the City of Toronto undertakes in collaboration with its divisions, agencies and corporations and outside stakeholders to ensure an effective response and recovery from an emergency.

 Chapter 59 defines the composition of the Toronto Emergency Management Program Committee.

-The Toronto Emergency Management Program Committee shall consist of representatives holding positions in the City, its Divisions, Agencies and Corporations, or those designated to act on their behalf.
+The Toronto Emergency Management Program Committee consists of representatives holding positions in the City, its divisions, agencies, and corporations, or those designated to act on their behalf.

-The membership of the Toronto Emergency Management Program Committee is as specified in section 59-2.1 of Chapter 59.
-It is also reproduced below.
+The membership of the Toronto Emergency Management Program Committee includes the following positions or such successor titles as outlined in Chapter 59:

 The Mayor; or in the absence or unavailability of the Mayor, the City Manager; or, alternatively a designate for the Mayor, or City Manager as may be required, will act as Chair of the Control Group as specified in Chapter 59.
 The Control Group will provide overall policy and strategic direction to the Emergency Operations Centre to support the evolving response activities on the road to recovery.